Ruter: Commuter rail

 The commuter rail has eight services which all operate from Oslo.
 The system is operated by Vy, who use Class 69, Class 72 and now Class 74 electric multiple units.
 The infrastructure is owned by Bane NOR.
 All services serve the three railway stations of Oslo Central Station (Oslo S), Nationaltheatret and Skøyen, with all eight services operating east of Oslo S and four operating west of Skøyen.
 The system has services that extend along the Gjøvik, Trunk, Gardermoen, Kongsvinger, Østfold, Eastern Østfold, Drammen, Spikkestad and Sørland Lines.
 All but one line extend into neighboring counties.

 Lines 400 and 500 (along the Østfold, Trunk and Drammen Lines) serve the suburban areas of Oslo, and have 30 or 15-minute headways.
 The other six lines cover towns further away, and normally have 30 or 60-minute headways.
 Line 450 serves Oslo Airport, Gardermoen.

 The services are financed by the Ministry of Transport and Communications, but Ruter pays NSB additional subsidies to provide travellers with Ruter's fares, which are lower than NSB's regular fares.
 The service on the Gjøvik Line was made subject to public service obligation, and will be operated by the company NSB Gjøvikbanen until 2015.
 The Ruter tickets are also valid on NSB regional trains, within their geographic area of coverage, which gives more departures to choose from, when going between the most important stations.

 Bus

-Bus transport is the dominant form of public transport in Akershus, and there is also an extensive bus network in Oslo and in the surrounding area of Viken.
-Multiple companies operate the busses, including Sporveien's subsidary, Unibuss.
+Bus transport is the dominant form of public transport in Akershus, and there is also an extensive bus network in Oslo and in the surrounding area of Akershus.
+Multiple companies operate the busses, including Sporveien's subsidiary, Unibuss.